Skip to content

 In the early 1990s, in the name of conservation, the Batwa were evicted from their forest home.
 Entering the land that once sustained them as hunter-gathers, and defined their cultural identity, is now forbidden.

-Today, they are left to build new relationships to the land outside the forest, and both the future of their tribe and forest conservation efforts now depend upon their success.
+Today, they are left to build new relationships to the land outside the forest, and both their future and that of conservation now depend upon their success.

 To learn more about how DIG is working with the Batwa click here